Thomas Rymer

-Thomas Rymer and his King Charles spaniel, Pompey, portrayed in 1819.
+Thomas Rymer and his King Charles Spaniel, Pompey, portrayed in 1819.

 Thomas Rymer (c.
 1643 – 14 December 1713) was an English poet, literary critic, antiquary and historiographer.

-His lasting contribution was to compile and publish under royal warrant the 17 volumes (the last two posthumously) of the first edition of Foedera, a work conveying treaties between The Crown of England and foreign powers from 1101 to 1625.
+His lasting contribution was to compile and publish under royal warrant the 17 volumes (the last two posthumously) of the first edition of Foedera, a work conveying English government documents and treaties between The Crown of England and foreign powers from 1101 to 1625.
 (Note: A further unauthorised three volumes (18–20), published 1726–1735 in the same format and dealing with the years 1625–1654, were compiled by his assistant Robert Sanderson, but are technically not part of Rymer's 1st edition.)

 Rymer held the office of English Historiographer Royal from 1692 until his death in 1713, which allowed him access to the historical documents published in Foedera and held in the Tower of London and elsewhere.

 He is credited with coining the phrase "poetic justice" in The Tragedies of the Last Age Consider'd (1678).